RARWRITER.COM "'When people are free to do as they please, they usually imitate each other" - Eric Hoffer (1902-1983)

 Vandaveer's debut album Grace & Speed was released in March (2007) on Washington, DC’s new imprint, Gypsy Eyes Records.

-YOU ARE ON THE AT LARGE LINKS PAGE
+YOU ARE ON AN AT-LARGE LINKS ARCHIVE PAGE